 Creative Dance —Ages 3 1/2–5 yrs

-Children ages 3 1/2 – 5 yrs. dance together while focusing on rhythm, movement, music and fun!creative dance In this class we will be exploring the basic elements of dance including movement qualities and dynamics, use of space, simple rhythms and body part differentiation.
+Children ages 3 1/2 – 5 yrs. dance together while focusing on rhythm, movement, music and fun!
+In this class we will be exploring the basic elements of dance including movement qualities and dynamics, use of space, simple rhythms and body part differentiation.
 Class exercises will develop the student’s range of motion and coordination, articulation, and locomotion, including galloping in all directions, skipping, leaping, and encouraging use of both right and left sides.
 Students will play with movements that are inspired by stories, games, words, music and various props.
 This class offers students a fun-filled and safe environment to enjoy and appreciate dance, as well as opening up endless possibilities to be creative as individuals and as a group and to work together in a social atmosphere.

 Classes meet once a week for 45 min.